-- n the plan where the person is covered as an employee.
-If the person is an employee under two plans, the following order applies: - the plan where the person is covered as an active full-time employee. - the plan where the person is covered as an active part-time employee. - the plan where the person is covered as a retiree. - n the plan where the person is covered as a dependent.
+- 1. the plan where the person is covered as an employee.
+If the person is an employee under two plans, the following order applies: - the plan where the person is covered as an active full-time employee. - the plan where the person is covered as an active part-time employee. - □ the plan where the person is covered as a retiree.